Screen shot

 Because [the plaintiff] Heller conceded at oral argument that the D. C. licensing law is permissible if it is not enforced arbitrarily and capriciously, the Court assumes that a license will satisfy his prayer for relief and does not address the licensing requirement.
 Assuming he is not disqualified from exercising Second Amendment rights, the District must permit Heller to register his handgun and must issue him a license to carry it in the home."

-2. over 10 years ago on Doonesbury
+2. about 11 years ago on Doonesbury

 Didn’t he just get up from the right side of the bed and now he’s getting back in on the left?